-Failure of a required subject necessitates that the course be repeated during the next trimester and signing a learning contract between the instructor and the student.
+Failure of a required subject necessitates that the course be repeated during the next trimester and may require signing a learning contract between the instructor and the student.
 A learning contract template is available through the Registrar's office.
-The learning contract shall be signed by the student and instructor with a copy sent to the Director of Academic Success.
+The learning contract shall be signed by the student and instructor.
 The contract is to include the scheduling of meetings between the instructor and student and any related activity to support student success.
 Students who must repeat classes must adjust their schedule before the end of the add/drop period.
 Failure to do so may result in the student being administratively withdrawn from the College.
 If a student elects to drop/withdraw from a course that is being retaken for a failing grade, the student will not be allowed to add any other course to his or her schedule that is in the same time slot as the repeat course which has been dropped/withdrawn.
 A student who fails a course three times is subject to academic dismissal.